293264/Kickstarter/README.md

 - What are some other possible tables and/or graphs that we could create?

 For the "Theatre Outcome Based on Launch Date" data I would have used a column or even a stacked bar chart to compare the successful, failed and canceled projects.
 Also, the "Outcome Based on Goals" data would have been best presented with a stacked bar chart as well, especially considering that the data is expressed in percentages, and it appears that success complements failure.
-As an example, goals under $1,000 have a success rate of just under 80%, while the chances of them failing are just above 20%, giving you a total of 100%.
+For example, goals under $1,000 have a success rate of just under 80%, while the chances of them failing are just above 20%, giving you a total of 100%.
 In this case, a stacked bar chart would have worked perfectly.